etaoinshrdl/ranlaoshi/README.md

 ## 🧩 Dependencies

-This project relies on the following open-source libraries, all of which are loaded via CDN:
+This project relies on the following open-source libraries (MIT license), all of which are loaded via CDN:

 | Library | Version | Purpose |
 | :--- | :--- | :--- |